 Temperatures in the city and Devery's hair are both reaching their heights for the day, her sculpted high ponytail revealing a trendy undercut.
 Since her next slay will be indoors, the right playlist becomes a paramount decision.
 She smirks as she requests a playlist called Crying on the Dance Floor.
 By the time the pulsating synths of Robyn's "Dancing on My Own" pour through the speakers, we're all in an absolute zone.

-This time, the fashion is more utilitarian: her black 3.1 Phillip Lim one-piece and graphic eyeliner are offset by metallic Stella McCartney platform loafers.
-It's a sharp contrast from the first look, but Devery's used to sharp contrasts.
+For this look, the fashion is more utilitarian: her black 3.1 Phillip Lim one-piece and graphic eyeliner are offset by metallic Stella McCartney platform loafers.
+It's a sharp contrast, but Devery's used to sharp contrasts.
 "Even though I'm a soft-spoken Mohawk, [it] doesn't mean that I don't have that same fire that's in the rest of my community," she says.
 As a born and bred activist, she fights against injustice on multiple fronts — as a Mohawk, as an Indigenous artist, as a queer woman, and as a human being.

 Devery is an avid supporter of organizations like Stop Line 3, which is rallying against the expansion of the Line 3 pipeline from Canada to Wisconsin.
 "It's a plague that Indigenous people, specifically land defenders and water protectors, are trying to prevent in order to protect our territories," she says.
 According to the Braided Justice Collective, the issue sits at the intersection of human rights, Indigenous rights, women's rights, public health, and police brutality.
 As someone whose own community fights against police violence — her great-uncle was killed by police — Devery also speaks out in support of the Black Lives Matter movement.
 "As an empathetic person, I knew that I needed to be of service and to also lend my voice in hopes that all BIPOC communities would stand together and assist each other in dismantling white supremacy," she asserts.